correctomatic/runner-image/README.md

 There are also variables for debugging:
 - `LOG_LEVEL`: Log level for the application.
 - `LOG_FILE`: File where the logs will be written.
 The path is from the container's point of view.
+If empty, it will log to stdout.
 - `DONT_START_CONTAINER`: If set to S, the containers will not start.
 This is for debugging the completer.

-You have the default values in the Dockerfile.

 This is an example of how to run the container to connect to a remote docker server.
 You will need to mount the certificates in the container, and set the `DOCKER_OPTIONS` environment variable: